marthinwurer/ConnectedRISC/TTL_RTL.md

 The four system registers are the Program Counter (PC), the Stack Pointer (SP), the Status Register, and a reserved register.

 ## Terminology

+The assembly representation starts with the assembly symbol of the instruction, followed by its operands.
+The operands are separated by whitespace.
+The operands are either registers or immediate values.

+Example operands and their descriptions:
+- `rd`: destination register (first operand and destination)
+- `rs`: source register (second operand or source)
+- `ar`: address register (register that an address will come from )
+- `ss`: system source (system register source)
+- `sd`: system destination (system register destination)

 The architectural specification will use RTL to define instruction operation.